henokcodes/henokcodes/README.md

 I am a Full Stack Developer from Ethiopia.

-- 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- 🌱 Mainly as a Java and Angular developer
+- 🔭 I’m working as a Software Engineer mainly as a Java and Angular developer.
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time I try to solve problems and read tech articles.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-henok-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/henokcodes)

 ---